lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-    -- MUST be present in the first Challenge; MAY be omitted in -- any subsequent Challenge in POPODecKeyChallContent (if -- omitted, then the owf used in the immediately preceding -- Challenge is to be used).
+    -- MUST be present in the first Challenge; MAY be omitted in -- any subsequent Challenge in POPODecKeyChallContent (if -- omitted, then the owf used in the immediately preceding -- Challenge is to be used)
     witness             OCTET STRING,
-    -- the result of applying the one-way function (owf) to a -- randomly-generated INTEGER, A.  [Note that a different -- INTEGER MUST be used for each Challenge.] challenge           OCTET STRING
+    -- the result of applying the One-Way Function (owf) to a -- randomly generated INTEGER, A  (Note that a different -- INTEGER MUST be used for each Challenge.) challenge           OCTET STRING
     -- the encryption (under the public key for which the cert.
-    -- request is being made) of Rand.
+    -- request is being made) of Rand
 }

--- Added in CMP Updates [RFCAAAA]
+-- Rand was added in CMP Updates [RFC9480]

 Rand ::= SEQUENCE {
 -- Rand is encrypted under the public key to form the challenge -- in POPODecKeyChallContent int                  INTEGER,
-   -- the randomly-generated INTEGER A (above) sender               GeneralName
+   -- the randomly generated INTEGER A (above) sender               GeneralName
    -- the sender's name (as included in PKIHeader)
 }